 This pattern prevents many hydration and testing headaches by keeping head state contained.

 React's state management system works naturally with Unhead.
-When you pass state to useHead()
+When you pass state to useHead(), the head tags update whenever the state changes:

 import { useHead } from '@unhead/react'